google/graph_distillation/README.md

 We can download pretrained models used in our paper running the script:

 ```
-sh download_models.sh
+sh scripts/download_models.sh
 ```

-Or alternatively you can
+Or alternatively you can download Cloud SDK

 1. Install Google Cloud SDK (https://cloud.google.com/sdk/install)
 2. Copy the pretrained model using the following commands: